r4ruk/openrelik-pipeline/README.md

 ### Step 3 - Deploy OpenRelik
 Additional details can be found in the [OpenRelik docs](https://openrelik.org/docs/getting-started/).

+If you want OpenRelik to be reachable from somewhere other than localhost, update the hostnames in `docker-compose.yml`, `config.env`, and `config/settings.toml`.
 ```bash
 cd /opt
 curl -s -O https://raw.githubusercontent.com/openrelik/openrelik-deploy/main/docker/install.sh